personalization and crowdsourcing for misinformation prevention

 Can we use crowdsourcing to detect online misinformation?
 How do a person’s cognitive, information assessment, and personality traits affect their detection ability?

-Crowdsourcing can be a means to detect and impede the spread of misinformation online.
+Crowdsourcing platforms can help detect and stop the spread of online misinformation.
 However, past studies have not deeply examined the individual characteristics—such as cognitive factors and biases—that predict crowdworker accuracy at identifying misinformation.

-In our study (n = 265), Amazon Mechanical Turk (MTurk) workers and university students assessed the truthfulness and sentiment of COVID-19 related tweets as well as answered several surveys on personal characteristics.
+In our study, participants assessed the truthfulness and sentiment of COVID-19 related tweets as well as answered several surveys on personal characteristics.

-Results support the viability of crowdsourcing for assessing misinformation and content stance (i.e., sentiment) related to ongoing and politically-charged topics like the COVID-19 pandemic, however, alignment with experts depends on cognitive, informational, and dispositional, and personality traits.
+Results support the viability of crowdsourcing for assessing misinformation and content sentiment related to ongoing and politically-charged topics like the COVID-19 pandemic, however, alignment with experts depends on cognitive, informational, and dispositional, and personality traits.

-Study 2: Towards Misinformation Intervention Strategies Based On Individual Differences
+Study 2: Misinformation Intervention Strategies Based On Individual Differences (CSCW 2025)

-How can we shape misinformation prevention strategies to fit diverse groups with different attitudes?
+How can we shape misinformation prevention strategies to fit groups with different attitudes?

-Personalizing warning tags to the individual characteristics of their diverse users may enhance mitigation effectiveness.
-To reach this goal, we need to understand how people differ and how those differences predict a person’s attitudes and behaviors toward tags and tagged content.
+Personalizing misinformation warning tags to the individual characteristics of social media users may enhance mitigation effectiveness.
+In this study, we used survey to assess how people differ and how those differences predict a person’s attitudes and behaviors toward tags and tagged content.

 We synthesize our results into design insights that can inform the creation of effective and personalized misinformation warning tags and misinformation mitigation strategies more generally.